alopez/alopez.github.com/email.md

   much advance notice as you can give me.

 Are you a (former) taught student in need of a reference?
-: Unless I know you well, the best I'm likely to be able to provide is a brief synopsis of your performance in my course(s), which is of limited value for most job or PhD applications.
-If a brief synopsis suffices, I'm of course happy to supply it: email <alopez@ed.ac.uk>.
+: Unless I know you well, the best I can provide is a brief synopsis of your performance in my course(s), which is of limited value for most job or PhD applications.
+If a brief synopsis suffices, I'll happily supply one: email <alopez@ed.ac.uk>.
 However, for most job or PhD applications, you will be best served by a reference from someone who has worked with you closely and knows your work well.

 Are you an employer seeking a reference for one of my (former) students or employees?
 : I will be happy to provide a reference.
 Email <alopez@ed.ac.uk> with details.

-Are you seeking a studentship or other academic position with me?
+Are you seeking a studentship or other position with me?
-: I am not currently taking students or hiring for academic positions, so please don't email me.
+: I am not currently taking students or hiring, so please don't email me.
 I wish you the best of luck, but there's nothing I can do to help you, so I will not respond to your email.

 Are you seeking information about courses or programmes at the university?
-: I am on sabbatical for the academic year 2024-25, so cannot help you with courses or programmes.
-Please contact the appropriate course organiser or programme director.
+: I am the course organiser for [FNLP](https://opencourse.inf.ed.ac.uk/fnlp) and the Year Organiser for Informatics UG4 and UG5 students.
+For questions related to either, email <alopez@ed.ac.uk>.
+I can't help with anything else, and am unlikely to respond.

 Are you interested in other university business?
 : I am unlikely to respond to emails about university business unless I'm obliged or already committed.